PeterOste/Note-Taker/README.md

 7. The newly created note will appear in the left-hand column with the other existing notes.
 8. To view the content of a specific note, click on the note's title in the left-hand column.
 The note's content will be displayed in the right-hand column.
 9. You can edit an existing note by updating the title and content in the right-hand column and clicking on the `Save` icon again to save the changes.
-10. To create a new note, click on the "Write" icon in the navigation at the top of the page.
+10. To create a new note, click on the `Write` icon in the navigation at the top of the page.
 This will clear the right-hand column, allowing you to enter a new note.
 11. To delete a note, click on the red trash can symbol in the saved notes column.

 ## License